These games to get kids cleaning make housework almost fun!

 For example, your list might focus on washing the dishes, wiping the kitchen counters, sweeping the floor, and taking out the trash.
 Your child’s tasks might be picking up her toys from her bedroom floor, putting her clothes in the hamper, returning shoes to the closet, and making her bed.
 Give points for finishing each task first, and the one with the most points is the winner.

 Chore time becomes fun time with cleaning games!

 Need some ideas for tasks to use when playing these games to get kids cleaning?
-Check out my list of chores that kids can do for an age-appropriate printable list!
+Check out these chores that kids can do for an age-appropriate printable list.